SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 ### Multi-value arguments

-There are two ways to define multi-value arguments using properties.
+There are two ways to define multi-value arguments.
 The first is to use a read-write property of any array type:

 ```csharp
 [CommandLineArgument]